-Sporting took a deserved lead when Rogério's wonderful effort sent the home fans into ecstasy in a one-sided first half but were then made to pay for some poor finishing as CSKA ran riot in the second period with goals from Aleksei Berezoutski, Yuri Zhirkov and Vágner Love.
+Sporting took a deserved lead when Rogério's wonderful effort sent the home fans into ecstasy in a one-sided first half, but were then made to pay for some poor finishing as CSKA ran riot in the second period with goals from Aleksei Berezutski, Yuri Zhirkov and Vágner Love.

 Sporting coach José Peseiro was characteristically positive in his selection, drafting fit-again Joseph Enakarhire into defence at the expense of Anderson Polga in an orthodox 4-4-2 formation, recalling captain Pedro Barbosa down the left and pairing top scorer Liedson with Sá Pinto in attack.
-CSKA coach Valeriy Gazzaev also showed attacking intent, with Daniel Carvalho deployed just behind strikers Ivica Olic and Vágner Love in a 4-3-1-2 lineup.
+CSKA coach Valeri Gazzaev also showed attacking intent, with Daniel Carvalho deployed just behind strikers Ivica Olić and Vágner Love in a 4-3-1-2 formation.

-But it was the home side who began brighter, setting the tone for a dominant first half in which the Portuguese team performed with style and panache.
-First Rodrigo Tello saw a shot deflected wide and before ten minutes had elapsed, Fabio Rochemback had already registered three shots on goal.
+It was the home side who began brighter, setting the tone for a dominant first half in which they performed with style and panache.
+First Rodrigo Tello saw a shot deflected wide and before ten minutes had elapsed, Fábio Rochemback had already registered three shots on goal.
 It was hard to fault Sporting's swashbuckling style of play; all that was missing was composure in front of goal.
-Even the prolific Liedson seemed to have momentarily misplaced his predatory instincts when he mis-hit a shot.
+Even the prolific Liedson seemed to have momentarily misplaced his predatory instincts when he mishit a shot.

 CSKA somehow weathered the early Sporting storm and, as they found their feet, were a touch unlucky not to go ahead in the 14th minute.
-Pedro Barbosa was booked for a foul on Carvalho down the right and, from the resulting free-kick, Aleksei Berezoutski sent a towering header just over the bar.
+Barbosa was booked for a foul on Carvalho down the right and, from the resulting free-kick, Berezutski sent a towering header just over the bar.

-And so it proved on 56 minutes when CSKA hit them with an almighty sucker-punch.
-The Russian side earned a free-kick in a rare foray into Sporting territory and Aleksei Berezoutski was on hand to nod Carvalho's pinpoint cross beyond the despairing dive of Ricardo.
+And so it proved on 56 minutes when CSKA hit them with an almighty sucker punch.
+The Russian side earned a free-kick in a rare foray into Sporting territory and Berezutski was on hand to nod Carvalho's pinpoint cross beyond the despairing dive of Ricardo.
 It was a cruel blow after Sporting's dominance but, in the few chances the Russian team had mustered, the hosts' marking was almost non-existent.

 If CSKA's first goal was hard to digest, their second was a killer.
-With Sporting attempting to restore their lead, Carvalho broke forward and held off Enakarhire's challenge to thread an exquisite ball through to Zhirkov and the winger slipped the ball under the body of Ricardo to give CSKA the advantage.
+With Sporting attempting to restore their lead, Carvalho broke forward and held off Enakarhire's challenge to thread an exquisite ball through to Zhirkov, and the winger slipped the ball under the body of Ricardo to give his team the advantage.